danog/MadelineProtoDocs/docs/docs/DIALOGS.md

 }
 ```

-`get_full_dialogs` will return a full list of all chats you're member of, including dialog info (such as the pinned/last message ID, unread count, tag count, notification settings and message drafts) see [here for the parameters and the result](https://docs.madelineproto.xyz/getFullDialogs.html)
+`getFullDialogs` will return a full list of all chats you're member of, including dialog info (such as the pinned/last message ID, unread count, tag count, notification settings and message drafts) see [here for the parameters and the result](https://docs.madelineproto.xyz/getFullDialogs.html)

 <a href="https://docs.madelineproto.xyz/docs/INLINE_BUTTONS.html">Next section</a>